Crime in South Africa: Gang violence

 Gang associated graffiti on public housing in the Cape Town neighborhood of Manenburg.

 In the Nyanga, Mitchells Plain, Delft, and Bishop Lavis townships and suburbs of the Western Cape, gang violence is tightly connected to rates of murder and attempted murder.
 Gang activity occurs in areas of poor lighting, high unemployment levels, substance abuse and crowded spatial development.
 Gang bosses and drug lords are well-known members of the community, and while feared, may also receive praise from their community.

 They may support poor families who cannot otherwise pay their rent, or engage in a variety of humanitarian activities.
 Outside the Cape Flats area, gangs are also active along drug routes in northern Port Elizabeth.
 Gangster violence erupted in Westbury in Johannesburg in 2018, in Phoenix, Durban, during 2019, and intermittently in Shallcross, Durban, from 2019 to 2021.

+In 2017 Hannah Cornelius, a 21-year old Afrikaaner, was murdered and viciously raped by a gang in South Africa over the course of 11 hours.
+This incident drew international attention to South Africa's gang problem.

 In 2019, after 13 gang-related deaths in one day in Philippi, the military was authorized to assist a contingent of police to "seal" off affected areas, and "stamp the authority of the state" on the area.

 In 2021, amid a proliferation of illegal firearms, gang violence was affecting vulnerable communities in Lavender Hill, Hanover Park, Manenberg, Mfuleni, Wesbank and Philippi, and a community initiative to bring peace in Mitchells Plain failed to make headway.
 Witnesses have noted that they do not consider it worthwhile the risk and exposure to testify against gang members.
 Extortion rackets are a rising trend in gang areas, and affects residents, commuters, small businesses and service delivery.